w3c/wai-tutorials/source/carousels/functionality.html.erb.md

 {:/nomarkdown}

 ## Putting it all together
-{:.newex}

-The sample below is a demo of the carousel that we've built by putting together the previous examples.
-It is a working example of a carousel where one carousel item at a time is displayed.
-It includes buttons for users to advance back and forth between the carousel items, and a carousel item indicator that allows users to view which carousel item they are currently viewing and to jump to other carousel items.
+The sample below is the complete working demo of the carousel.
+It includes buttons for users to advance back and forth between the carousel items, and a carousel item indicator that allows users to see which carousel item they are currently viewing and to jump to other carousel items.
 Animating this carousel will be explained on the next page.

 {::nomarkdown}
 <%= sample_start %>